shravan-padakanti/scala-3/Conc-Tree-Combiners.md

 Occasionally, the `chunk` array becomes full, and needs to be expanded.

+The magic ingredient here is in the expand method which we will show shortly.
+To push the array into the Conc tree, we will introduce a new node type called Chunk.
+The Chunk class holds the array and a number of elements in it.

 ## Chunk Nodes
 Chunk nodes are similar to Single nodes, but instead of a single element, they hold an array of elements.